 Communal Coffee is based out of a vintage trailer in South Park on Fern Street.
 It’s a haven for people of all walks of life and has quickly become one of South Park’s hot spots for a quick bite and a cup of espresso coffee.

 Not too far from Rebecca’s is Cafe Madeleine, a French Cafe with scrumptious crepes and classic European espresso.
 There are ham, apple, and bleu cheese crepe to die for!
 Both indoor and outdoor and a good wifi connection gives you plenty of choices whether you want to relax and chat or focus and work.
 They also have a location on El Cajon Blvd.

-If you’re looking for more space to spread out and get some work done, Young Hickory is great.
-Located on 30th Street north of University Avenue, Young Hickory has plenty of tables benches to set up your laptop, with a sufficient amount of outlets to keep you charged up.
+Young Hickory is great if you’re looking for more space to spread out and get some work done.
+Located on 30th Street north of University Avenue, Young Hickory has plenty of table benches to set up your laptop, with a sufficient amount of outlets to keep you charged up.
 The huge windows are open to a street to let in the lovely California breeze.
 With refreshing breakfast choices, yummy bagels, delicious lunch sandwiches, and good coffee, tons of craft beer, you can’t go wrong at Young Hickory.